AIM Independent Music Awards: The Association of Independent Music

-The Association of Independent Music is a non-profit organization initiated in March 1999 and the current AIM's CEO is Paul Pacifico which previously held titles as CEO of the Featured Artists' Coalition (commonly abbreviated to FAC) and President of the International Artists Organisation (commonly abbreviated to IAO), a professor at Berklee College of Music (Campus in Valencia, Spain) and also owns his own Independent music company.
+The Association of Independent Music is a non-profit organization initiated in March 1999 and the current AIM's CEO is Paul Pacifico which previously held titles as CEO of the Featured Artists' Coalition (commonly abbreviated to FAC) and President of the International Artists Organisation (commonly abbreviated to IAO), a professor at the Berklee College of Music (the overseas campus in Valencia, Spain) and also owns his own Independent music company.
 The trade body was initiated in order to represent smaller indie artists, bands and labels.
 The organization provides support, education, publicity and assistance to their members through music awards and festivals.
 The Association of Independent Music advocate"providing a collective voice for UK's independent music industry" and "supporting UK's independent music."
 The organisation has expanded and representing approximately eight hundred varying record labels, artists and companies of diverse sorts within the music industry.
 The organisation are also branching into other trade bodies, such as the Association of Independent Festivals.

 The Association of Independent Festivals

 The Association of Independent Festivals (commonly abbreviated to AIF) are being a division of the AIM which are works with the direct aim of aiding independent festivals and labels.
-The aims of The Association of Independent Festivals is "represent, empower and provide a vital support network to independent festivals organizers."
-The trade body was initially founded in 2008 by DJ Robert John Gorham, more commonly known as Rob da Bank (who is also founder of annual music festival bestival '), and the director of bestival Ben Turner.
+The aims of the Association of Independent Festivals is "represent, empower and provide a vital support network to independent festivals organizers."
+The trade body was initially founded in 2008 by DJ Robert John Gorham, more commonly known as Rob da Bank (who is also founder of the annual Bestival music festival), and Bestival director Ben Turner.
 The body currently represents approximately fifty member events.